MegaManSec/GixyNG/docs/en/index.md

 # Contributing

-Contributions to Gixy are always welcome!
+Contributions to gixy-ng are always welcome!
 You can help us in different ways:
   * Open an issue with suggestions for improvements and errors you're facing;
   * Fork this repository and submit a pull request;
   * Improve the documentation.